Is now a good time to buy a car?

 Are you financing the purchase of the car?

-As a general rule, be cautious of structuring your loan to get the lowest monthly payments.
+As a general rule, be cautious about structuring your loan to get the lowest monthly payments.
 Too much emphasis on lowering your monthly payment could cost you more in interest and often leads you to take out a longer loan.
 If you do choose lower payments but can afford more, use those savings to invest in something that will give you a good rate of return.

 Can you afford to buy a car right now?

-This is not to say you should be paralyzed by pandemic ambiguity.
-On the contrary!
 There is power in clarity, and that can be achieved through an honest and organized review of your financial situation.

 One of the things to know before buying a car is how your car payment — including principal, interest, and insurance — fits into your budget.
 (Hint: It shouldn’t gobble up more than 10 to 15% of your monthly income.)

-Information like this is power — power to either drive home a car purchase today or prepare for when the time is right.
+Information like this is power — the power to either drive home a car purchase today or prepare for when the time is right.